 Liberals: Liberals wanted a change in the society.
 They wanted toleration towards all religions.
 They opposed the uncontrolled power of dynastic rulers.
 They wanted to safeguard the rights of individuals.
-They favoured a representative, elected parliamentary government.
+They favored a representative, elected parliamentary government.
 Such a government should be subject to laws interpreted by a well-trained and independent judiciary.
 However, some of the liberal ideas were not democratic.
 They did not believe in universal adult franchise and wanted the voting rights only for men with property.

 Radicals: Radicals also wanted a change in the society.
-The radicals were in favour of women's suffragate movement.
+The radicals were in favor of women's suffragate movement.
 They opposed the privileges of wealthy landowners and factory owners.
 They were not against private property but opposed the concentration of property in a few hands.

 Industrial Society and Social Change

+This was the era when industrialization spread to most parts of Europe.
+Industrialization not only affected the economy but also the society.
 Industrialization resulted in a large number of people working in factories.
 Work hours were usually long and the workers were getting poor wages.
 Unemployment was quite common.
 As towns were growing rapidly, there were problems of housing and sanitation.

 Many among the liberals and radicals were property owners and employers.
 They wanted the benefit of industrialization to reach the workforce.
 They believed that healthy and educated citizens would be more productive for the economy.
 Some liberals and radicals wanted revolutions which could end all kind of governments established in Europe in 1815.